Your temporary advisor

 TAing is an excellent way to build a teaching portfolio, hone your technical communications skills, and firm up your foundations on technical topics.
 It is also a proven way to show leadership within a course community and develop mentorship skills.

 For these reasons, the Allen School requires you to TA for at least two quarters while you are in the Ph.D. program.
 We recommend that you get your advisor’s advice about what courses might be the best choices for you to TA.
 You should TA at least once for someone who is not your advisor.
-This exposes you to a different teaching and course-management style, and can be useful for letters of recommendation when you go on the job market.
+This exposes you to a different teaching and course-management style, and it can be useful for letters of recommendation when you go on the job market.

 As you develop a closer relationship with your temporary advisor and transition into a permanent advising relationship, you will probably want to have a discussion about funding in the future.